denoland/std/type_decoders/README.md

 ## Working with errors

-One of the most useful aspects of this module is its robust support for providing human and machine readable error messages, as well as customizing those messages for your domain.
+One of the most useful aspects of this module is its support for providing human and machine readable error messages, as well as customizing those messages for your domain.

-At its most basic, the returned `DecoderError` object contains
+To begin, the returned `DecoderError` object contains:

 1. `value`: the invalid `value` which triggered this decoder error
 2. `message`: a human readable error message